ChristianSilvermoon/misc-shell-scripts/README.md

 ## pw-restart
 Restarts `pipewire`, `pipewire-pulse`, and `wireplumber` user services.

+## rar27z
+Convert RAR archive to 7z archive.
+Because some people still live in the dark ages and use WinRAR I guess.

 ## roll
 Roll an arbitrary number of dice with an arbitrary number of sides, colorfully.